 Contact Our Bus Accident Lawyers Immediately for Answers

-You have the right to file a claim following an injury suffered in a bus accident.
+You are entitled to file a claim following an injury suffered in a bus accident.
 You also need someone who will serve as your advocate.
-You can contact Dolman Law Group Accident Injury Lawyers, PA to learn about your rights, find out your legal options, and get started pursuing the option that is right for you and your family.
+You can contact Dolman Law Group Accident Injury Lawyers, PA, to learn about your rights, find out your legal options, and get started pursuing the option that is right for you and your family.

 Frequently Asked Questions About Bus Accidents

 While bus accidents occur with less frequency than other roadway accidents, this does not diminish the damage which can occur.
 Victims who are involved in any type of collision have questions.
 When one of the vehicles involved is a bus, there are even more questions.
 Here are answers to some of the common questions which bus accident victims have.